OrdinaryCarrot16/multimedia_conversion_scripts/README.md

 - OGG (open-source container) (the most common container for Vorbis)
 - Vorbis (supposedly better efficiency than MP3, and maybe more compatability than Opus) (open-source) (-q5 (averages 160k) (a good balance between size and quality)

+## Cover-Art

+Cover-Art won't automatically apply to music in Kodi, due to me using PNG instead of JPG (it expects 'cover.jpg').
+You could just do it manually for each album and single, but there is a better way I think.
+Go to 'Settings' (the cog wheel on default skin), then 'Media', change the settings type on the bottom left to 'Expert', then goto 'Music' on the sidebar, and change 'Artwork Level' to 'Custom'.

+Now you should see 'Thumbnail Image Files', press on that, then press 'Add', and type 'cover.png' (without the quotations)... then press 'OK'.
+You should be good to go now.